twolfson/spritesmith-engine-spec/README.md

     - For example, `gmsmith` has `imageMagick: true` to force usage of ImageMagick over GraphicsMagick

 ### `Engine.specVersion`
-Current specification version the engine is supporting (e.g. '1.0.0')
+`String` representing current specification version the engine is supporting (e.g. '1.0.0')

 ### `engine.createCanvas(width, height)`
 Utility to create a new canvas based on the `engine`